Home » Guides »

 In short, no. You can’t reduce the overall service fee.
 However, you can reduce your cost as the host by introducing the split-fee option.
 You could also consider reviewing your cancellation policy, as hosts with stricter policies typically have higher service fees.

 Alongside service fees, there are many other costs for an Airbnb host.
-Perhaps one of the most important considerations is specialist holiday home insurance for protection against risks not covered by Airbnb Host Cover.
+Perhaps one of the most important considerations is specialist holiday home insurance for protection against risks not covered by Airbnb’s own Host Cover.

-Get an insurance quote for your Airbnb by calling our UK team on 0345 111 0680 or for more information.
+Get an insurance quote for Airbnb insurance online or by calling our UK team on 0345 111 0680.

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Intasure accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.